RaphRivers/Multiple-Input-Linear-Model-Predictions-Case-Study/README.md

 ## Conclusion
 The case study demonstrates the importance of considering all inputs in a linear model and using specialized visualization tools to interpret the effects of multiple inputs on the output.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any enhancements or bug fixes.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.